 We didn’t go inside because you have to prebook tickets quite some time in advance which we didn’t do and I’ve heard mixed reviews of what it’s like inside so i wasn’t overly bothered myself.

 Next up was Casa Batllo, I really wanted to see this building as apart from the Sagrada Familia I felt it was the most iconic Gaudi piece.
-We biked there fairly easily a long bike paths from the Sagrada Familia although at one point I wasn’t too sure which street to take and we noticed a bike tour and guessed that they too were going to the Casa Batllo so followed them and indeed they were!
+We biked there fairly easily a long bike paths from the Sagrada Familia although at one point I wasn’t too sure which street to take and we noticed a bike tour, probably on a Barcelona Gaudi Tour, and guessed that they too were going to the Casa Batllo so followed them, and indeed they were!